 • Quality before and after school care is provided for families needing extra support.

-• The school follows the Diocesan guidelines for Sex and Relationships Education and use the Catholic scheme, ‘A Journey in Love’.
+• The school follows the Diocesan guidelines for Sex and Relationships Education and use the Catholic scheme, ‘Ten Ten’.
 Children in Year 6 also use materials from the Archdiocese of Birmingham’s scheme: ‘All about Me’.

 • The PSHE policy has recently been updated which ensures current issues such as drug and alcohol abuse, cyber bullying, racial tensions are covered and explored.
 In September 2020 the PSHE curriculum was reviewed and updated to ensure that the children are equipped for the pressures of life in modern society.
-We use the Jigsaw PSHE scheme throughout school.
+We use the Jigsaw PSHE scheme throughout school and the 'Ten Ten: Life to the Full' SRHE scheme.

 • The school now has its own outdoor classroom and a member of the SLT is the Forrest School Coordinator.
 The work they complete encourages our learners to think about the welfare of the world which God gave us.

-• The CARITAS Ambassadors are beginning to raise awareness of how they and the other learners within school can support the welfare of members of our wider community.
+• The CARITAS Council raise awareness of how they and the other learners within school can support the welfare of members of our wider community.

 • The school works closely with local high schools, to ensure that sensitive issues are given strong priority in KS2/3 transition arrangements.